-Sleep is a powerful glue that holds each and every one of us together, and well-rested teens and tweens think smarter, learn faster, and remember more than their drowsy classmates.
-Sleep also lowers stress, boosts mood, improves communication skills, enhances health, and reduces injuries and accidents.
-And, of course, getting enough sleep will give your teen the energy she needs to get through her demanding days.
+Sleep is a powerful glue that holds each and every one of us together.
+And well-rested teens and tweens think smarter, learn faster, and remember more than their drowsy classmates.
+Teen sleep also lowers stress, boosts mood, improves communication skills, enhances health, and reduces injuries and accidents.
+And, of course, getting enough sleep will give your teen the energy they need to get through their demanding days.

-Work to get good habits in place while you still have a tween, because the sleep deck is stacked against teenagers.
+Work to get good habits while you still have a tween, because the sleep deck is stacked against teenagers.
 A biological phenomenon known as sleep phase delay causes adolescents to want to stay up longer and sleep in later.
 And, in a diabolical twist, the school start times in most communities run against kids’ natural sleep patterns.
-Most kindergarteners get sleepy early and are up hours before the school day begins, while most teenagers can burn the midnight oil but have to drag themselves out of bed to make it to school on time.
+Most kindergartners get sleepy early and are up hours before the school day begins.
+Meanwhile most teenagers can burn the midnight oil but have to drag themselves out of bed to make it to school on time.

 With their busy schedules and heavy homework loads, getting the recommended nine hours of sleep is an uphill battle for most teenagers.
 What’s the best way to win an uphill battle?
 Get the best possible habits in place before it even begins.